-- 1. Click the Start button on the left end of the taskbar and then choose Run from the menu that pops up. - 2.
-In the dialog box that appears, type d:\setup.exe.
+- 3. Click the Start button on the left end of the taskbar and then choose Run from the menu that pops up. - 4.
+In the dialog box that appears, type d:\start.exe.
 (If your CD-ROM drive is not drive d, fill in the appropriate letter in place of d.)
-This brings up the CD interface described in the preceding set of steps.
+This brings up the CD Interface described in the preceding set of steps.